6 ways to take a self care break in Southwest Michigan

 I grew up taking a drive by Lake Michigan to watch the sunset most nights with my family.
 Even now, when family is in town, we still set aside time to watch.
 On my worst mental health days, I often feel a little less stressed in the evening.
 On these nights, I drive down along Silver Beach, then follow the road to Lions Park Beach at sunset.
 Because at the end of the day, the best thing I can do is look at something truly beautiful and remind myself that I get a fresh start tomorrow.

 These guidelines are a recipe for mental health mindfulness — you can repeat and adjust them as needed.
 And remember, you don’t have to wait until World Mental Health Day to do these things, this list is helpful year round.
 Be kind and patient to those around you who are figuring out their own recipes for mindfulness, too.
-Be gentle with yourself today so you can find more of life’s simple joys tomorrow.
+Be gentle with yourself today so you can discover more moments of joy tomorrow.

 Share with Us